Certified Genetic Counselors are experienced in helping patients gather the information they need to make informed healthcare decisions.

 Genetic Counselor Ms. Lawrence has been a genetic counselor since 2005.
 She is a bilingual Spanish-English speaker who grew up in Puerto Rico but has enjoyed living in the Northeast since 1999.
 Ms. Lawrence attended Rutgers University for her undergraduate studies where she received her bachelor of arts in biology.
 She went on to receive her master of science in Genetic Counseling at Brandeis University.
 Before joining the Mass General Cancer Center in 2010, Ms. Lawrence worked in pediatric genetics at Upstate Medical University Hospital in Syracuse, NY and at Children’s Hospital Boston.
 At the CCRA, she offers her counseling services for a variety of cancer predisposition syndromes.
-Her services are offered at the Mass General Main Campus as well as the Mass General/North Shore Cancer Center.

 Erica L. Blouch, MS, CGC

 Genetic Counselor Ms. Blouch joined the CCRA in 2010 after graduating from Brandeis University with a master’s in Genetic Counseling.
 She obtained her bachelor of science in Molecular Biology from Lehigh University in 2005 and worked in a cancer research laboratory before pursuing her genetic counseling degree.
 As part of the CCRA, Ms. Blouch counsels patients in a variety of cancer predisposition clinics, including the endocrine tumor genetics clinic.
-Her clinics are held at both the Mass General Cancer Center Main Campus and Mass General/North Shore Cancer Center.

 Meredith Seidel, MS, CGC

 Genetic CounselorMs.
 Seidel joined the CCRA in 2011.
 She earned her bachelor’s degree in biology at Smith College and went on to do laboratory research in the biology department at the Massachusetts Institute of Technology.
 She then spent several years in the field of Health Information Technology (HIT).
 Her role in HIT included managing projects ranging from clinical trials to hospital quality improvement programs, as well as leading a team of experts in the effort to develop critical criteria for oncology-specific electronic medical records.
 In 2010 she earned her master’s degree through the Genetic Counseling Program of the Mount Sinai Medical School in New York, NY.
 As part of the CCRA, Ms. Seidel provides counseling services in a variety of cancer predisposition clinics, including the neuro-oncology genetics clinic.
-Her services are offered at the Mass General Main Campus as well as the Mass General/North Shore Cancer Center.

 Linda Rodgers, MGC, CGC

 Ms. Rodgers first joined the CCRA as a research assistant while earning her bachelor of science in biology from Northeastern University.
-Ms. Rodgers is pleased to return to the CCRA as a genetic counselor after earning a Master's in Genetic Counseling from the University of Maryland in 2012.
+Ms. Rodgers returned to the CCRA as a genetic counselor after earning a Master's in Genetic Counseling from the University of Maryland in 2012.
 She provides risk assessment and genetic counseling services in both the Breast/Ovarian and GI Cancer Genetics clinics at the MGH Main Campus in Boston.
 Additionally, Ms. Rodgers serves as one of the CCRA representatives to the Lynch Syndrome Screening Network, an international group of cancer genetics clinicians focused on universal screening for Lynch syndrome.
 Her interests include new genetic testing technologies and promoting genetic education of healthcare professionals.